yatsu/jaffle/README.md

 Turret is a Python app and process orchestration tool for development environment leveraging Jupyter kernel and client technology.

+"Examples" section below shows what you can do with Turret.

 Although Turret is a generic framework, the project is now mainly focusing on providing auto-test, process management and unified logging for Python software development.